you may be wondering…

 Can I Make Money Doing This?

 You can make GREAT money being a camp counselor!
 Our goal is to attract the best people to Illahee so we have positioned our salary scale among the highest in the industry.
-Counselors earn a weekly base salary.
-Add-ons per week to the base salary are determined by your age/education, responsibilities, skills and experience.
-And remember, your housing, three great meals a day, and laundry are provided.
-It is much easier to save your salary at camp than it is working at home or in your college town.
+Cabin Staff earn a weekly base salary of $275.
+Add-ons per week to the base salary are determined by your age/education, responsibilities, skills and experience, applicable certifications held.
+Finally, end-of-season bonuses are available for those who can commit to working a full nine or ten weeks of the season.
+With your housing, three great meals a day, and laundry provided, it is much easier to save your salary at camp than it is working at home or in your college town.

 Can I Earn Credit For School?